While there are many techniques used for inguinal hernia repair - some techniques are best matched with certain types of patients.

 of inguinal hernia repair mesh placement has a risk of recurrence and complications of under 1 percent.

 Despite our extraordinary results with laparoscopic and robotic techniques of inguinal hernia repair, it remains clear that the avoidance of mesh in some patients eliminates the risk of chronic discomfort or pain and with a small price of a slightly higher risk of recurrence.
 Therefore a non-mesh inguinal hernia repair may be the most "minimally invasive" option for some patients.
-The Shouldice and Desarda repair techniques are an excellent option for patients who desire a repair of their inguinal hernia repair without mesh.
+The Shouldice and Desarda repair techniques are an excellent option for patients who desire a repair of their inguinal hernia without mesh.